 Symbol Description Transfer Gate: The transfer gate allows the unavailability and frequency of a child node to pass through unchanged.
 If a transfer gate has more than one child it is underdefined and both unavailability and frequency will evaluate to zero.
 Or Gate: Any child of an or gate in a failed state results in a failed state of the gate.
 And Gate: All children of an and gate must be in a failed state for the gate to be in a failed state.
-Vote Gate: K-out-of-N children nodes in a failed state will results in a failed state for the gate, where: 1002 K = Vote Count defined on the Gate Details Form N = The total number of children under the gate · · · · · · · · · · · · · · · · · · · Undefined Event: An undefined event is an event which has been created but does not have an event model or Boolean calculation mode applied.
+Vote Gate: K-out-of-N children nodes in a failed state will results in a failed state for the gate, where: a ranca state for the gate, where.
+1002 K = Vote Count defined on the Gate Details Form N = The total number of children under the gate Undefined Event: An undefined event is an event which has been created but does not have an event model or Boolean calculation mode applied.
 Unavailability and frequency will always evaluate to zero for undefined events.
 Defined Event: The default event type.
 Both unavailability and frequency will be calculated for this event type using the selected event model for the event.
 Initiating Event: This is an event which has been defined as an initiating event on the event details form.
-Initiating events force the (3 calculation engine to ignore unavailability and only calculate frequency for this event and all parent nodes above it in the tree.
-House Event: An event which has "always true" or "always false" set as the calculation mode on the event details form.
-House Events apply Boolean logic, where: Always True results in unavailability of one Always False results in unavailability of zero
+Initiating events force the B calculation engine to exclude unavailability and only calculate frequency for this event and all parent nodes above it in the tree.
+Enabling Event: This is an event which has been defined as an enabling event on the event details form.
+Enabling events force the • calculation engine to exclude the frequency of this event from any cut sets in which it is contained.